icebert04/icebert04.github.io/_posts/2019-11-28-me,-my dad,-and-valle-verde-country-club.md

 So in summary, I basically grew up not having enough quality time to bond with my Father.

-Good thing that there was Valle Verde Country Club.
+Good thing that there was **Valle Verde Country Club**.
 Valle Verde Country Club (or VVCC) is a prestigious proprietary membership club that provides sports, recreational, and dining services to members and guests.
 Me and my Dad use the swimming pool often and do multiple laps.
 And then after, we go relax and chill at their cozy restaurant and have a few beers.
 It is our sanctuary where we find a definitive reason not just to exercise but to catch up on things.

 My father is efficient at "Killing two birds with one stone".